TeamRaccoons/Unified-Wallet-Kit/README.md

     - mobile-first, responsive design
     - themeing support (coming soon)
     - Internationalization (i18n) support (coming soon)
+  - And on ecosystem level
+    - new user onboarding (coming soon)

 - why not ship with notification by default
   - existing dApp might already have their own notification system